yusiqo/byte64/README.md

    - You can apply suggested commands or code changes directly from the panel

 5. **Stop Monitoring**
-   - Use the command "Byte: Stop Terminal Error Monitoring" to stop
+   - Use the command "Byte64: Stop Terminal Error Monitoring" to stop
    - Or click on the status bar indicator to turn it off

 ## ⌨️ Commands and Shortcuts